EarthByte/optAPM/README.md

 ```

 ...where you replace `...` with the optimised rotation model.
 Typically only three rotation files are different than the original rotation files.

+## Plotting results

+After running the workflow and post-processing (although you don't need to run `ptt.remove_plate_rotations` for this), you can plot the
+trench migration stats and net rotation curves for the non-optimised and any optimised models using the Jupyter notebooks in the `figures/` directory.